Advances and Challenges in Solar Flare Prediction: A Review: An Applied Analysis of Representative Solar Flare Forecasting Systems

-Up to now, although various flare forecasting methods have been developed and applied, most remain at the stage of offline research, with relatively few operational platforms that are practical, accessible, and scalable.
-Table~\ref{tab:online-flare-platform} provides a comprehensive assessment of representative flare forecasting systems established in the field—including DeepSun, DeepFlareNet, SolarFlareNet, MViT, and the NOAA/CMCC operational system—focusing on aspects such as dataset temporal coverage, model evaluation metrics, and real-world generalization performance.
+To date, although a wide range of solar flare forecasting methods have been proposed, most studies evaluate model performance using offline experiments on historical data, such as holdout testing or cross-validation.
+Only a limited number of systems have been deployed as sustained operational or quasi-operational platforms that generate forecasts on unseen future data with regular automated updates and public accessibility.
+Table~\ref{tab:online-flare-platform} summarizes representative solar flare forecasting systems and frameworks reported in the literature, including DeepSun, DeepFlareNet, SolarFlareNet, MViT, and the NOAA/CCMC system, with emphasis on their dataset temporal coverage, evaluation protocols, and reported performance metrics.
+It should be noted that the reported results are obtained under heterogeneous evaluation settings, including real-time operational testing as well as retrospective experiments using historical data and cross-validation, and therefore do not uniformly represent operational performance or real-world generalization ability.

-DeepSun is an online machine-learning-as-a-service (MLaaS) platform for solar flare prediction, proposed by Abduallah et al. (2021).
+DeepSun is an online machine-learning-as-a-service (MLaaS) platform for solar flare prediction, proposed by Abduallah et al. (2021) \citep{abduallah2021deepsun}.
 The platform supports four-class flare prediction (B, C, M, and X) and provides both a web-based interface and an application programming interface (API) for user access.
 It integrates multiple machine learning algorithms and evaluates predictive performance through 10-fold cross-validation, with accuracy further enhanced by ensemble methods.
-With its user-friendly interface and physically interpretable features, DeepSun is well-suited as a preliminary screening module within operational forecasting pipelines.
-However, due to its limitations in real-time data acquisition and potential model degradation over time, it remains insufficient as a standalone solution for high-stakes warning scenarios.